 Defra’s public consultation on the introduction of routine six-monthly surveillance testing in the High Risk Area (HRA) included a proposal that less frequent surveillance testing of cattle herds should be allowed, depending on their TB histories and herd health accreditation for bovine TB.
-This policy change recognises and rewards cattle keepers with a reduced risk of suffering a TB breakdown and/or who are proactively trying to increase their resilience to bovine TB by participating in a CHeCS accredited bovine TB health scheme.
+This policy change recognises and rewards cattle keepers with a reduced risk of suffering a TB breakdown and/or who are proactively trying to increase their herd’s resilience to TB by becoming CHECS TB accredited.
 It also helps to incentivise other keepers to reduce the bovine TB threat to their herds.

 Less frequent routine surveillance testing for lower risk cattle herds has applied in the Edge Area since May 2019.

 Research by APHA in 2015 on the risk of a herd becoming infected with bovine TB showed that after a TB breakdown, the longer a herd went without a further breakdown, the likelihood of the herd becoming infected with bovine TB dropped.
-The CHeCS accredited bovine TB health schemes use the number of years officially TB free (OTF) as a basis for their scoring system, and also require enhanced biosecurity standards to be met.
-The eligibility criteria for annual surveillance testing takes into account both the number of years OTF and CHeCS accreditation for bovine TB to identify herds at lower risk of suffering a TB breakdown.
+The bovine TB health schemes licensed by CHECS use the number of years officially TB free (OTF) as a basis for their scoring system, and also require enhanced biosecurity standards to be met.
+The eligibility criteria for annual surveillance testing takes into account both the number of years OTF and CHECS accreditation for bovine TB to identify herds at lower risk of suffering a TB breakdown.

 If a cattle business has not held any cattle for multiple and/or prolonged periods of time throughout the six year qualifying period (and hence at times there were no animals at risk of contracting bovine TB), then this artificially lowers the herd’s risk of suffering a TB breakdown.
 However, to allow flexibility to cater for alterations to business models and unexpected events, a single break of less than four months throughout the six year qualifying period is permitted.
 Additionally, breaks of up to one month are permitted when assessing eligibility to account for all-in all-out systems.